Radiometry and Photometry

 The focal length of the lens is f = 5.08 cm, the image distance is xi = 609.6 cm, the object distance therefore is xo = 5.12 cm.
 The magnification m = -609.9/5.12 = -119.19.
 The radius of the lens is R = 1.5875 cm.

-[In the figure below, the area of the spherical cap on a sphere with r is
+[In the figure on the right, the area of the spherical cap on a sphere with r is

 The radiant energy emitted per cm2 into a solid angle 0.282 sr is 3000 times 0.282 = 845.6 lm.